GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/01-resman/README.md

   > ../01-resman/providers.tf
 ```

-If you want to continue to rely on `outputs_location` logic, create a `terraform.tfvars` file and configure it as deacribed [here](../00-bootstrap/#output-files-and-cross-stage-variables).
+If you want to continue to rely on `outputs_location` logic, create a `terraform.tfvars` file and configure it as described [here](../00-bootstrap/#output-files-and-cross-stage-variables).

 ### Variable configuration